-RIGHTS & PROTECTION: AT WORK
+RIGHTS & PROTECTION : AT WORK

-All of the types of discrimination in the Discrimination section, page 8, apply in the context of employment, as well as certain specific rights outlined below.
+All of the types of discrimination in the Discrimination section, (see page 8), applies in the context of employment, as well as certain specific rights outlined below.

-The Equality Act applies to a broad range of situations at work, including recruitment, dismissal and disciplinary action.
+Any action undertaken by an employer falls within the scope of the Equality Act.
+This includes recruitment, dismissal and disciplinary action.
 The Equality Act also covers actions undertaken by other employees where the actions are done 'in the course of employment', regardless of whether the employer knew or approved the acts.
 Therefore, even if the person discriminating is not the disabled person's supervisor, their actions may still fall within the scope of the Equality Act.